crenteriam/crenteriam.github.oi/training/dynamic-documents/software-markdoc.md

 /**/ quietly display "markdoc is a literate programming package"
 ```

-This procedure may be annoying when trying to hide whole chunks from both the *programming line* and the *output* (which is a common situation).
-There is a shortcut for that.
-Use `//OFF` to start hiding both the programming line and the output and start writing Stata code in the Do-File.
-This command will stop recording anything in the log file.
-When finishing writing Stata code, insert on `//ON` to enable again recording in your log file.
+Alternatively, you can just simply use the markdoc command `//OFF` in the Stata language mode to stop recording in the Log File anything being executed in the console, and later use `//ON` to resume recording in the Log File.
 For example:

 ```stata
 * The command below will be recorded in the log file